Russia prosecutor seeks 18-year sentence for US journalist Evan Gershkovich

 On Thursday, a Moscow court sentenced former US paratrooper Michael Travis Leake to 13 years in prison on charges of drug dealing.

-A UN working group this month stated that Gershkovich’s detention on spying charges was “arbitrary” and called for his immediate release.
+A United Nations working group this month said Gershkovich’s detention on spying charges was “arbitrary” and called for his immediate release.

 While in prison, he has communicated with friends and family in hand-written letters that revealed he has kept a sense of humour and not lost hope about his situation.

-At his first trial hearing on June 26, he spoke briefly to greet journalists and appeared smiling and cheerful, while revealing that his head had been fully shaven.
+At his first trial hearing on June 26, he spoke briefly to greet journalists and appeared smiling and cheerful.